May 1998 (Mostly) A Student’s View Hong Kong

 I landed in Harbin, ready to stay at the somewhat seedy old colonial hotel, the Modern.
 I realized how seedy it was when a lady of the day (and probably night) approached me.
 “You speak English,” she asked?
 “Yes.” ” I want to learn English, can I come to your room?
 Where are you staying?”
 I told her the Modern, at which point she pouted, and told me that when I stayed at a good hotel…..I wonder if she ever learned English.

 I learned early traveling in China to find someone going where you were going, too.
-Since most announcements are unintelligible, it helped to stay near a person who had better command of Chinese.
+Since most public announcements at airports and train stations are unintelligible, it helped to stay near a person who had better command of Chinese.
 That may be how I managed to get from Harbin to Shenyang, which used to be Mukden in the old days.
 I had a long day there, which was a holiday.

 Xiaolaopo